ginerorama/PrimerGenerator/README.md

 `python PrimerGenerator.py`

 <br />
 PrimerGenerator can be run in UNIX and MAC systems with python 2.7.
+GUI is optimized for Tkinter in MacOSX, weird aspects for main Tkinter window can be observed in UNIX systems.
 <br />